 What are the Best Snacks for Hiking?

-The best hiking snacks are nutrient-dense, with a balance of carbs, fats, and protein.
+The best hiking snacks are nutrient-dense, with a balance of carbs, fats, and protein to maintain energy levels.

 Choose hiking foods that are not too high in sugar.
-After delivering a spike in energy, they can lead you to crash soon after.
+After delivering a quick energy boost, they can lead you to crash soon after.

-Avoid foods that are easily smushed or crushed, or are difficult to pack.
+Avoid foods that are easily smushed or crushed or are difficult to pack.
 That makes these options excellent road trip foods too.

 The Best Healthy Snacks for Day Hiking